-Albert Cho is Xylem’s Vice President for Strategy and Business Development.
-He leads corporate and business strategy, market intelligence, and business development activities across the approximately $4 billion global enterprise.
+Albert Cho is Xylem’s Vice President and General Manager, Advanced Infrastructure Analytics.
+Infrastructure Analytics at Xylem, a global water technology company with $4.7B in annual revenue.
+In this role, he is responsible for the company’s newest business, which focuses on intelligent infrastructure diagnostics and decision support services across water, wastewater and energy infrastructure.
+Previously, Albert led Xylem’s corporate and business strategy, mergers and acquisitions, strategic partnerships, market intelligence, and business development activities.
 Before Xylem, Albert worked as Senior Advisor to the Deputy Secretary at the State Department, where he was a White House Fellow and served on Secretary Clinton’s Policy Planning Staff.
 Previously, he was an executive at Cisco Systems, where he led innovation projects applying information technology to environmental challenges.
 He also worked at McKinsey & Company, where he helped found the Sustainability and Resources Practice and advised clients in the industrial, high tech and financial sectors.
 He served at the United Nations with Undersecretary General Jeffrey Sachs on a global plan for achieving the Millennium Development Goals.
 He received an M.SC in development economics and an M.B.A. with distinction from Oxford, and graduated summa cum laude and Phi Beta Kappa from Harvard College.

 Julius Ciaccia was appointed the Chief Executive Officer of the Northeast Ohio Regional Sewer District Chief Executive Officer in November 2007.
 In this role he oversees all aspects of managing one of the nation’s largest wastewater management utilities.
 Included in these responsibilities is the compliance with a $3 billion 25-year consent order for a long term control plan that significantly reduces combined sewer overflows, as well as the development and implementation of a new storm water management program.
 Julius began his career in public utilities in 1977 with the City of Cleveland.
 During the 25 years of service at Cleveland Water he oversaw the management of over $1 billion worth of capital improvement projects and maintained the agency’s favorable financial position.